 United Van Lines Report: More People Moving Out Of New Jersey Than Other State (2015)

-A consequence of New Jersey’s suffocating tax climate, the state led the nation in outward bound migration in 2013 according to United Van Lines’ 37th Annual Migration Study.
-New Jersey’s out-bound rate was 64% last year, 2% higher than in 2013 and 3% higher than in 2012.
+A consequence of New Jersey’s suffocating tax climate, the state led the nation in outward bound migration in 2014 according to United Van Lines’ 38th Annual Migration Study.
+New Jersey’s out-bound rate was 65% last year, 1% higher than in 2013 and 3% higher than in 2012.
 Put another way, for every 1 person moving into New Jersey close to 2 are moving out.
-This is the third time in the last four years that New Jersey ranked as the nation’s #1 outbound migration state.
+This is the fourth time in the last five years that New Jersey ranked as the nation’s #1 outbound migration state.

 Where Did They Come From and Where Did They Go?
 Migration Patterns and New Jersey Housing Markets 2009 | New Jersey Association of Realtors Governmental Research Foundation